r33Cy/ShokoBridge/README.md

 # ShokoBridge

 A robust, stateful automation script designed to bridge the gap between Shoko Server's AniDB-centric organization and Plex's media structure for both TV shows and movies.
-ShokoBridge creates a perfect, Plex-compatible library structure using your choice of file operations (move, copy, hardlink, or symlink), ensuring your anime library is beautifully organized and playable in any environment.
+ShokoBridge creates a perfect, Plex-compatible library structure using your choice of file operations (`move`, `copy`, `hardlink`, or `symlink`), ensuring your anime library is beautifully organized and playable in any environment.

 ---

-## The Problem It Solves
+## Why ShokoBridge?

 The official **Shoko Metadata** plugin was once the ideal way to integrate an anime library with Plex.
 However, support for legacy plugins and third-party scanners was officially removed, a change that fully impacted devices like the Nvidia Shield with Plex Media Server v1.41.0.8992.